open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 * See the [publication policy](../../implementation/publication_patterns#publication-policy) guidance for more details.

-### Top level fields
+### Top level

+<div class="include-csv" data-src="standard/docs/field_definitions/release-toplevel.csv" data-table-class="table table-striped schema-table"></div>

-#### OCID
+#### Notes

-Providing each [contracting process](../../definitions#contracting-process) with a unique identifier is essential to enable data about contracts to be linked up across different releases.
+* OCID - Providing each [contracting process](../../definitions#contracting-process) with a unique identifier is essential to enable data about contracts to be linked up across different releases.
 Open Contracting IDs are composed of a prefix assigned to each publisher, and a local identifier drawn from their internal systems that can be used to tie together tenders, awards, contracts and other key data points from a specific contracting process.
 See the [Open Contracting Identifier guidance](../../identifiers#ocid) for details of how to construct an OCID.

-#### Release date

-The release [date](#date) should reflect the point in time at which the information in this release was disclosed.
+* The release [date](#date) should reflect the point in time at which the information in this release was disclosed.
 A release package may contain release with different release dates.

-#### formationType (ToDo: check - should this be initiationType?)

-Contracts may be formed under a number of different processes.

-Values must be drawn from the [formationType codelist](../codelists#formationType)
+* Initation Type - Contracts may be formed under a number of different processes.
+Values must be drawn from the [formationType codelist](../codelists#formationType).
 Currently, only 'tender' is supported.

 #### Tag (ToDo: Check Title)